AnnieRho7/mindful-vibes/README.md

 | **Primary Color**    | `#FF6F61`    | Used for buttons, links, and other key elements      |
 | **Secondary Color**  | `#ffc107`    | Accent color for hover effects and highlights        |

 ### Fonts
-The site uses Google Fonts for a modern and consistent typography:
+The site uses Google Fonts for modern and consistent typography:

 - **Primary Font:** Roboto (used for body text)
 - **Secondary Font:** Lato (used for headings)